ianabc/workshops/README.md

 instructions assume you have completed steps 1 and 2 for the recommended docker and postgresql install (above).

+1. If you intend to use the accounts restored by this process, make sure you have configured the `SECRET_*` and `DEVISE_*` environment variables in the docker-compose.yml file.
+One or more of them is involved in password hashing so they need to be consistent with the production values if you want to log in with accounts defined in the production instance.
 1. Copy your database backup to a docker accessible location and prepare to add it to the db container as a volume
    ```bash